Winschen98/knicks-app/README.md

 # knicks-basketball-app

-OnlyKnicks is an application that provides all content New York Knicks, the basketball team of New york, related.
+OnlyKnicks is an application that provides all content New York Knicks, the basketball team of New York, related.
 Using data fetched from multiple APIs, this app provides up-to-date player and team statistics, as well as the results from recent games.

 ![Knicks-app-homepage](https://user-images.githubusercontent.com/76262430/111232555-8e19fd80-85a8-11eb-93f2-002c5b1f8048.png)

 ![Knicks-app-roster](https://user-images.githubusercontent.com/76262430/111232564-907c5780-85a8-11eb-8fdd-32b82e49e573.png)